RuraMuchenga/iFitApp/README.md

 # iFitApp
-New innovative fitness app for everyday gym goers
+New innovative fitness app for everyday gym goers!